"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 The Setback: The First AI Winter (1969)

-The perceptron has a mathematical limitation.
+The perceptron has mathematical limitations.

 The answer is that Turing's universality and the perceptron's learning are completely different capabilities.

-"A multi-layer network might be able to solve this problem.
+"A multilayer network might be able to solve this problem.
 However, how to train it is unknown."

 This "however" defined the research agenda for the next 17 years.